sharathvemula/waffle_test/ReadMe.md

 # Waffle

+**NOTE**: Although Waffle is intended & recommended to run on 3 different machines, we can still run all the three processes on the same machine.

 Waffle is the first system to hide data access patterns adaptively, without requiring to known the input data access distribution, under a passive persistent adversary.
 Waffle incurs a constant bandwidth and client-side storage